geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 32. Scroll to the bottom of the page and select the **Create** button to save your changes.

-33. The **Permission Levels** window now displays the permissions that you just added.
+33. The **Permission Levels** window now displays the permission level that you just added.

 34. In your Edge browser session, close the **Permission Levels** tab and the **SharePoint admin center** tab.